-13.4 Standard of review:

-- 13.4.1 Where required in order to do justice (for example to cure procedural errors in the Arbitral Tribunal proceedings), appeals to an Appeal Tribunal pursuant to this Article 13 shall take the form of a rehearing de novo of the issues raised in the proceedings, i.e. the Appeal Tribunal shall hear the matter over again, from the beginning, without being bound in any way by the decision being appealed. - 13.4.2 In all other cases, the appeal to an Appeal Tribunal shall not take the form of a de novo hearing but instead shall be limited to a consideration of whether the decision being appealed was erroneous. - 13.5 Any party who wishes to appeal to an Appeal Tribunal must lodge a document (a "Notice of Appeal") with the NADP Secretariat within 21 days of receipt of the decision being appealed, containing or accompanied by the following: - 13.5.1 the contact details of the Appellant and any other party/parties to the appeal; - 13.5.2 a copy of the decision being appealed; - 13.5.3 a copy of the rule, regulation, agreement, submission or reference conferring jurisdiction on the NADP to hear and determine the appeal; - 13.5.4 a statement of the grounds for the appeal; - 13.5.5 any proposals in relation to the conduct or venue of the appeal and an indication as to any special features of the appeal including but not limited

-- to the date of birth of any Minors involved in the appeal, whether any interim relief is sought, and/or whether expedited proceedings are required; and - 13.5.6 confirmation that a copy of the Notice of Appeal is being served simultaneously on any party or parties entitled to notification of the same pursuant to the Code and/or the Anti-Doping Rules.

-13.6 Appeal procedures:

-- 13.6.1 Where a Notice of Appeal is filed with the NADP Secretariat in accordance with Article 13.5, the President shall appoint an Appeal Tribunal in accordance with Article 5.3. - 13.6.2 Articles 5, 7, 8, 9, 10 and 11 shall apply mutatis mutandis (i.e. with any amendments deemed to have been made that are necessary to take account of the different context) to proceedings before the Appeal Tribunal. - 13.6.3 Appeals should be conducted expeditiously.
-Save where all parties agree, or fairness requires otherwise, the appeal hearing shall take place no later than forty (40) days after the NADP Secretariat receives the Notice of Appeal. - 13.7 Each of the relevant international federation, the NADO, the NGB, and WADA, if not party to the appeal, shall have the right to be kept advised by the Anti- Doping Organisation of the status of the appeal, as well as the right to attend appeal hearings as an observer. - 13.8 For the avoidance of doubt, an Appeal Tribunal shall have the power to increase, decrease or remove any Consequences imposed by an Arbitral Tribunal, in accordance with the Anti-Doping Rules.
+- 13.4 Standard of review: - 13.4.1 The scope of review on appeal includes all issues relevant to the matter and is not limited to the issues raised before the first instance Tribunal.
+Any party to the appeal may submit evidence, legal arguments and claims that were not raised in the first instance hearing so long as they arise from the same cause of action or same general facts or circumstances raised or addressed in the first instance hearing. - 13.5 Any party who wishes to appeal to an Appeal Tribunal must lodge a document (a "Notice of Appeal") with the NADP Secretariat within 21 days of receipt of the decision being appealed, containing or accompanied by the following: - 13.5.1 the contact details of the Appellant and any other party/parties to the appeal; - 13.5.2 a copy of the decision being appealed; - 13.5.3 a copy of the rule, regulation, agreement, submission or reference conferring jurisdiction on the NADP to hear and determine the appeal; - 13.5.4 a statement of the grounds for the appeal; - 13.5.5 any proposals in relation to the conduct or venue of the appeal and an indication as to any special features of the appeal (including but not limited to, where applicable, that the Respondent is a Minor, a Protected Person, or a Recreational Athlete, as defined in the Anti-Doping Rules, and the date of birth of any Minors involved in the arbitration proceedings), whether any interim relief is sought, and/or whether expedited proceedings are required; and - 13.5.6 confirmation that a copy of the Notice of Appeal is being served simultaneously on any party or parties entitled to notification of the same pursuant to the Code and/or the Anti-Doping Rules. - 13.6 Appeal procedures: - 13.6.1 Where a Notice of Appeal is filed with the NADP Secretariat in accordance with Article 13.5, the President shall appoint an Appeal Tribunal in accordance with Article 5.3. - 13.6.2 Articles 5, 7, 8, 9, 10 and 11 shall apply mutatis mutandis (i.e. with any amendments deemed to have been made that are necessary to take account of the different context) to proceedings before the Appeal Tribunal. - 13.6.3 Appeals should be conducted expeditiously.
+Save where all parties agree, or fairness requires otherwise, the appeal hearing shall take place no later than forty (40) days after the NADP Secretariat receives the Notice of Appeal. - 13.7 Each of the relevant international federation, the NADO, the NGB, and WADA, if not party to the appeal, shall have the right to be kept advised by the Anti-Doping Organisation of the status of the appeal, as well as the right to attend appeal hearings as an observer.

+13.8 For the avoidance of doubt, an Appeal Tribunal shall have the power to increase, decrease or remove any Consequences imposed by an Arbitral Tribunal, in accordance with the Anti-Doping Rules.